-Courtney Leyes is a partner in the firm's Memphis and Gulfport offices.
+Courtney Leyes is a partner in the firm's Gulfport, Memphis and Nashville offices.
 She represents employers throughout Mississippi and the greater Memphis-metropolitan area, with particular focus on the burgeoning industrial areas in the northern part of the state.

 Courtney has experience representing employers in litigation related to discrimination and harassment in the workplace, in particular, federal jury trial experience.
 She also has experience representing employers on wage and hour issues in both the court system and before the Department of Labor’s Wage & Hour Division (WHD).
 Specifically, Courtney has represented employers in several Fair Labor Standards Act (FLSA) collective actions over the past couple of years.